victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

 We could adopt the last approach to our needs: the rvalue overload of `data()` could return a special wrapper that should not be implicitly-convertible to an underlying reference type.
 This approach will require the programmer's attention and make sure that there is no dangerous access made by oversight.

 Here we go:
-{{< highlight cpp "hl_lines=47 26" >}}
+{{< highlight cpp "linenos=table,hl_lines=31 49 72" >}}
 class MyRawImage
 {
     std::vector<Pixel> m_buffer;
     Metadata           m_metadata;
 public:
-    class UnsafeReference
+    // a wrapper around temporary result of MyRawImage().data() may be
+    // converted to a temporary 'std::vector<Pixel>' explictly using  allowUnsafe().
+    // Be safe and ensure that it will not outlive its parent  MyRawImage. class UnsafeReference
     {
-        std::vector<Pixel>& m_buffer;
+        std::vector<Pixel>&& m_buffer;

     public:
-        UnsafeReference(std::vector<Pixel>& buffer) : m_buffer(buffer) {}
+        UnsafeReference(std::vector<Pixel>&& buffer) : m_buffer(std::move(buffer)) {}
+        UnsafeReference(const UnsafeReference&) = delete;
+        UnsafeReference(UnsafeReference&&) = delete;

-        // I would like it to be a free-function rather than a member function,
+        // I would like it to be a free-function rather a member functions,
-        // to lower the chance that Intellisence will provide a disservice
+        // to lower the chance that the Intellisence will provide a disservice
-        // to the developer by slipping an unsafe getter by auto-suggestions.
+        // to the developer slipping an unsafe getter by auto-suggestions.
-        // it's good to require a fair bit of attention here friend std::vector<Pixel>& allowUnsafe(UnsafeReference&&);
+        // it's good to require a fair attention here friend std::vector<Pixel>&& allowUnsafe(UnsafeReference&&);
     };

     MyRawImage(std::vector<Pixel> src) : m_buffer(std::move(src)) {}